KnightMollo/w4121.github.io/project.md

 **Submission**

-* Simply attend and present at the poster session.
+* Simply attend and present at the poster session on 4/25 4-6PM in the DSI space

 #### Report
 You will prepare a conference-style report on your project with **maximum length** of 15 pages (10 pt font or larger, one or two columns, 1 inch margins, single or double spaced -- more is not better.)
 Your report should expand upon your prospectus and introduce and motivate the problem your project addresses, describe related work in the area, discuss the elements of your solution, and present results that measure the behavior, performance, or functionality of your system (with comparisons to other related systems as appropriate.)